 Do you have a wisdom teeth removal procedure coming up?
 If so, you probably have some questions about what to expect after treatment.
 Having your wisdom teeth removed is a wise investment in your oral health, and following the post-operative instructions your oral surgeon provides is very important for enjoying a quick, optimal recovery.
-Following are some post-extraction considerations you will need to consider after having a wisdom tooth removed.
+The following are some post-extraction considerations you will need to consider after having a wisdom tooth removed.

 Liquid and Soft Diet

 When teeth are surgically removed, it is very important for patients to adopt a temporary diet of liquid and soft foods.
 Eating crispy or chewy items with sharp edges can actually prevent you from healing as quickly as possible after your wisdom teeth have been extracted.
 Moreover, liquid and soft foods help prevent discomfort associated with eating after surgical procedures.

 Suitable liquid items include smoothies, milkshakes, and broths.
 Soft food examples include pudding, jello, soups, and soft, steamed vegetables.